Abdullah-Abuslama/RTOS_Driven_Smart_Home/README.md

 # RTOS-Driven Smart Home Project

 Welcome to the **RTOS-Driven Smart Home** project!
-This project was developed during my internship at the **Orange Digital Center Egypt** in collaboration with the **AMIT Embedded Systems Program** as my **Graduation Project**.
+This project was developed during my Training at the **Orange Digital Center Egypt** in collaboration with the **AMIT Embedded Systems Program** as my **Graduation Project**.
 The goal of this project is to create a smart, secure, and automated home environment, fully managed by **FreeRTOS**.

 ## Features
 - **Password-Protected System**: Access controlled by a UART terminal.
 The door is locked or unlocked using a **servo motor**, based on the password entered.